abhiScoding/butler-robot/README.md

 This launches the stage simulator
 $ roslaunch test test.launch

-This makes robot go to the kitchen
-$ rostopic pub -1 chatter std_msgs/String order

-This makes robot go to the table1
-$ rostopic pub -1 chatter std_msgs/String t1

-This makes robot go to the table2
-$ rostopic pub -1 chatter std_msgs/String t2

-This makes robot go to the table3
+This makes the robot serve table 1, 2, and 3 and then return to the home position
-$ rostopic pub -1 chatter std_msgs/String t3
+$ rostopic pub -1 chatter std_msgs/String Order_T1_T2_T3_Home

-This makes robot go to the home position
+This makes the robot serve table 1 and then return to the home position
-$ rostopic pub -1 chatter std_msgs/String home
+$ rostopic pub -1 chatter std_msgs/String Order_T1_Home